 Anaerobic Tissue Transport Medium (ATTM and ATTMSP) is a mineral salt based semi-solid media with reducing agents.
 Designed as a holding medium to maintain the viability of microorganisms, both anaerobic and aerobic, through collection, transportation, and shipment of clinical specimens.
 The tube has a wide mouth with 25mm opening which makes it easier to place large samples into the tube.
-The sterile surgery pack version has tubes individually packaged in individual packages and autoclaved prior to packaging.
+The surgery pack version has tubes individually packaged in individual packages and autoclaved prior to packaging.

 Anaerobic Tissue Transport Medium – ATTM and ATTMSP

 Product Description & Summary

 ATTM and ATTMSP contain buffered mineral salts in a semi-solid media, with sodium thioglycollate and cysteine added to provide a reduced environment.
 This combination has been prepared to provide an environment which maintains the viability of most microorganisms without significant multiplication and allows for dilution of inhibitors present in clinical material.
 This medium is designed to meet the stringent viability requirements of obligate anaerobes.
 All tubes are supplied with a rubber lined phenolic screw cap that allows for direct introduction of tissue samples.
 Resazurin is added as an indicator of significant oxygen exposure to the media.
 This media is prepared, dispensed, and packaged under oxygen-free conditions.